 ()

+Good.
+Parallel lines means no solution.
+This could be referenced later on when you make a task on linear span maybe?

 Thank you, I think it is a great idea.
 I do not have a clear idea about linear span interpretation yet, but this might be a good starting point.